aknackiron/bitbar-samples/samples/testing-frameworks/appium/client-side/ruby/README.md

   names can be modified even at every test run

 * *bitbar_app* - should be the id of the app you uploaded to cloud.

+* *bitbar_find_device* - if you don't give an exact device name, then you need to se this to "true"

 ## Native iOS Specific Settings